ClickHouse/clickhouse-docs/docs/en/tutorial.md

     ```
 ## 4. Create a Dictionary

 If you are new to ClickHouse, it is important to understand how ***dictionaries*** work.
 A dictionary is a mapping of key->value pairs that is stored in memory.
-They often are associated with data in a file or external database (and they can periodically update with their external data source).

-1. Let's see how to create a dictionary associated with a file in S3.
-The file contains 265 rows, one row for each neighborhood in NYC.
+1. Let's see how to create a dictionary associated with a table in your ClickHouse service.
+The table, and therefore the dictionary, will be based on a CSV file that contains 265 rows, one row for each neighborhood in NYC.
 The neighborhoods are mapped to the names of the NYC boroughs (NYC has 5 boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island), and this file counts Newark Airport (EWR) as a borough as well.

-    The `LocationID` column in the our file maps to the `pickup_nyct2010_gid` and `dropoff_nyct2010_gid` columns in your `trips` table.
-Here are a few rows from the CSV file:
+  This is part of the CSV file (shown as a table for clarity).
+The `LocationID` column in the file maps to the `pickup_nyct2010_gid` and `dropoff_nyct2010_gid` columns in your `trips` table:

     | LocationID      | Borough |  Zone      | service_zone |
     | ----------- | ----------- |   ----------- | ----------- |